 The NES: Marine aquaculture will have an impact on the Proposed Regional Plan once it is gazetted (expected to be mid-2018).
 The NES: Marine aquaculture will essentially trump the rules in the Proposed Regional Plan where the NES: Marine aquaculture 'rules' are more lenient.
-While the intention is to enable regional plans to be more lenient, it's not clear whether such rules in the Proposed Regional Plan would fall into this category, because the Proposed Regional Plan was notified before the (planned) gazettal of the NES: Marine aquaculture.140
+While the intention is to enable regional plans to be more lenient, it's not clear whether such rules in the Proposed Regional Plan would fall into this category, because the Proposed Regional Plan was notified before the (planned) gazettal of the NES: Marine aquaculture.144

-If the proposed rule becomes operative before the proposed NES is gazetted then there is no issue.
-If, as is more likely, the proposed NES is gazetted before the proposed rule becomes operative then there is a transitional issue which arises because the council will not have done the additional section 32 justification required for leniency.
-However, that omission can be remedied in the further s32AA evaluation which is done when the decisions version is made (assuming the proposed NES has been made prior to that time).
+If the proposed rules becomes operative before the proposed NES is gazetted then there is no issue.
+If, as is more likely, the proposed NES is gazetted before the proposed rules become operative then there is a transitional issue which arises because the council will not have done the additional section 32 justification required for leniency.
+However, that omission can be remedied in the further s32AA